How Is Fault Determined in a North Carolina Car Accident?

 If the insurance company tries to avoid liability, you and your attorney may need to take your case to court.
 At trial, your attorney will present your case before a judge or jury, and they would be responsible for determining fault.

-What Role Does Fault Play in Car Accident a Lawsuit?
+What Role Does Fault Play in Car Accident Lawsuit?

 The success of a car accident case hinges on whether you can prove that the other party was at fault for the crash.
 You must be able to prove that the person who hit you was negligent in some way that caused the crash and your injuries.
 For example, if the other motorist was texting when they hit you, that would likely be considered negligence.